Search: 19435 results

 There will come many days in Israel, in which there shall be no true God - nor priest that teacheth, nor any law.

-And in those times there was no peace to him that went out, nor to him that came in, but great vexations were upon all the inhabitants of the countries.
+And in those times there was no peace to him that went out nor to him that came in, but great disturbances were amongst all the inhabitants of the countries.

-That whosoever would not seek the LORD God of Israel should be put to death, whether small or great, whether man or woman.
+and that whoever would not seek Jehovah the God of Israel should be put to death, whether small or great, whether man or woman.

 And also Maachah, mother of Asa the king -- he hath removed her from being mistress, in that she hath made for a shrine a horrible thing, and Asa cutteth down her horrible thing, and beateth it small, and burneth it by the brook Kidron:

-In the six and thirtieth year of the reign of Asa Baasha king of Israel came up against Judah, and built Ramah, to the intent that he might let none go out or come in to Asa king of Judah.
+In the six and thirtieth year of the reign of Asa, Baasha king of Israel went up against Judah, and built Ramah, that he might not allow anyone to go out or come in to Asa king of Judah.

 Were not the Ethiopians and the Lubim a very great army, with war-carriages and horsemen more than might be numbered? but because your faith was in the Lord, he gave them up into your hands.